cms-opendata-workshop/workshopwhepp-lesson-condor/_episodes/03-condorscripts.md

 {: .language-bash}

-Inside the Open Data docker container, this script will set up the CMS environment and create a CMSSW_7_6_7 software area, similar to what is done when you open the container using `docker` on your own computer **CHECK ME -- IS THIS CORRECT?** The script will then clone the 2015 branch of the POET repository from Github and use
+Inside the Open Data docker container, this script will set up the CMS environment and create a CMSSW_7_6_7 software area, similar to what is done when you open the container using `docker` on your own computer.
+The script will then clone the 2015 branch of the POET repository from Github and use
 `cmsRun` to run POET with several arguments:
 - the data or simulation flag
 - an input file list